makersacademy/bowling-challenge/README.md

 ```
 As a bowler,
 so I can play an accurate game of bowling,
-I would like to be able to calculate my score for a perfect game.
+I would like to be able to calculate my score for a perfect game
 ```

 ### Future Additions